History of Urfa: City of Edessa

 In the early second century AD, however, the Abgarids came under Roman influence.
-Abgar VII supported the Roman emperor Trajan's campaign in Mesopotamia and received him "sumptously" at his court, but later rebelled.
+Abgar VII supported the Roman emperor Trajan's campaign in Mesopotamia and received him "sumptuously" at his court, but later rebelled.
 In retaliation, the Romans captured and destroyed Edessa, and Abgar VII was killed.
 The Romans installed a Parthian prince, Parthamaspates, on the Edessan throne as a puppet ruler in 117, but the Abgarids were later restored to power.
 Similarly, the Parthians captured Edessa in 163 and installed Wa'el bar Sharu as a puppet king.
 The deposed Ma'nu VIII went to the Romans, who took Edessa in 165 and restored Ma'nu to power.
 In 166, Osrhoene became a Roman client kingdom.

 Ma'nu VIII died in 177 and was succeeded by Abgar VIII, also called Abgar the Great.
 Abgar sided with Pescennius Niger in his civil war against Septimius Severus.
 Severus ended up winning that conflict and, as punishment, stripped Abgar of most of his kingdom.
 Osrhoene now became a Roman province, while Abgar himself was left to rule just Edessa.
 Abgar mostly retired from international politics and spent the rest of his reign as "one of the Near East's greatest patrons of the arts and learning".

 In 201, much of Edessa was destroyed by a major flood.
 According to the Chronicle of Edessa, over 2,000 people died.
 Abgar granted a remission of taxes for all who were affected by the flood and immediately began a large-scale reconstruction project of the city after the old Seleucid plan.
 Abgar repaired the old royal palace by the river, which had been damaged by the flood, but he also built a new palace on higher ground.

 In 1979, an archaeological excavation at present-day Çamlık Parkı in central Urfa uncovered seven rock-cut tombs dating back to the first centuries AD.
 Mosaics on the floor appear to contain portraits of several members of the Abgarid dynasty, possibly including Abgar the Great.
 The tombs have since been closed back up with the mosaics still inside.